nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Inter-version Compatibility](https://www.hl7.org/fhir/DSTU2/compatibility.html) ###

-Unrecognized search criteria SHALL always be ignored.
+Unrecognized search criteria **MUST** always be ignored.
 As search criteria supported in a query are echoed back as part of the search response there is no risk in ignoring unexpected search criteria.

 ### HTTP headers ###

 #### Proxying headers ####

-Additional HTTP headers SHALL be added into the HTTP request/response for the purpose of allowing the proxy system to disclose information lost in the proxying process (e.g. the originating IP address of a request).
+Additional HTTP headers **MUST** be added into the HTTP request/response for the purpose of allowing the proxy system to disclose information lost in the proxying process (e.g. the originating IP address of a request).
 Typically, this information is added to proxy forwarding headers as defined in [RFC 7239](http://tools.ietf.org/html/rfc7239).

 #### Cross organisation provenance & audit headers ####

-In order to meet auditing and provenance requirements (which are expected to be closely aligned with the IM1 requirements), clients SHALL provide an oAuth 2.0 Bearer token in the HTTP Authorization header (as outlined in [RFC 6749](http://tools.ietf.org/html/rfc6749)) in the form of a JSON Web Token (JWT) as defined in [RFC 7519](http://tools.ietf.org/html/rfc7519).
+In order to meet auditing and provenance requirements (which are expected to be closely aligned with the IM1 requirements), clients **MUST** provide an oAuth 2.0 Bearer token in the HTTP Authorization header (as outlined in [RFC 6749](http://tools.ietf.org/html/rfc6749)) in the form of a JSON Web Token (JWT) as defined in [RFC 7519](http://tools.ietf.org/html/rfc7519).

 {% include tip.html content="We are using an open standard (i.e. JWT) to provide a container for the provenance and audit data for ease of transport between the consumer and provider systems.
 It is important to note that these tokens (for GP Connect FoT) will **not** be centrally issued and are not signed or encrypted (i.e. are constructed of plain-text).
 There are JWT libraries available for most programming languages simplify generation of this data in JWT format." %}

-Refer to [Integration - Cross Organisation Audit & Provenance](integration_cross_organisation_audit_and_provenance) for full details of the JWT claims that SHALL be used for passing audit and provenance details between systems.
+Refer to [Integration - Cross Organisation Audit & Provenance](integration_cross_organisation_audit_and_provenance) for full details of the JWT claims that **MUST** be used for passing audit and provenance details between systems.

 {% include important.html content="We have defined a small number of additional headers which are also required to be included in NHS Digital defined custom headers." %}

-Clients SHALL add the following Spine proxy headers for audit and security purposes:
+Clients **MUST** add the following Spine proxy headers for audit and security purposes:

-- `Ssp-TraceID` - TraceID (generated per request) which identifiers the sender's message/interaction (i.e. a GUID/UUID).
+- `Ssp-TraceID` - TraceID (generated per request) which identifiers the sender's message/interaction (i.e. a GUID/UUID)
-- `Ssp-From` - ASID which identifies the sender's FHIR endpoint.
+- `Ssp-From` - ASID which identifies the sender's FHIR endpoint
-- `Ssp-To` - ASID which identifies the recipient's FHIR endpoint.
+- `Ssp-To` - ASID which identifies the recipient's FHIR endpoint
-- `Ssp-InteractionID` - identifies the FHIR interaction that is being performed.<sup>1</sup>
+- `Ssp-InteractionID` - identifies the FHIR interaction that is being performed <sup>1</sup>

 <sup>1</sup> please refer to the [Development - FHIR API Guidance - Operation Guidance](development_fhir_operation_guidance.html) for full details.

-The Spine Security Proxy (SSP) SHALL perform the following checks to authenticate client request:
+The Spine Security Proxy (SSP) **MUST** perform the following checks to authenticate client request:

-- Get the CN from the TLS session and compare the host name to the declared endpoint.
+- get the CN from the TLS session and compare the host name to the declared endpoint
-- Check that the client/sending endpoint has been registered (and accredited) to initiate the given interaction.
+- check that the client/sending endpoint has been registered (and accredited) to initiate the given interaction
-- Check that the server/receiving endpoint has been registered (and accredited) to receive/process the given interaction.
+- check that the server/receiving endpoint has been registered (and accredited) to receive/process the given interaction

 #### Caching headers ####

-Providers SHALL use the following HTTP Header to ensure that no intermediaries cache responses: `Cache-Control: no-store`
+Providers **MUST** use the following HTTP Header to ensure that no intermediaries cache responses: `Cache-Control: no-store`

 ### [Managing return content](https://www.hl7.org/fhir/DSTU2/http.html#return) ###

-Provider SHALL maintain resource state inline with the underlying system, including the state of any associated resources.
+Provider **MUST** maintain resource state inline with the underlying system, including the state of any associated resources.

 For example: